osmcode/pyosmium/doc/ref_osmium.rst

 ^^^^^^^^^^^^

 The writer class can be used to create an OSM file.
-The writer is able to handle native ``osmium.osm`` objects as well as any Python object that exposes the same attributes.
+The writer is able to handle native ``npyosmium.osm`` objects as well as any Python object that exposes the same attributes.
 It is not necessary to implement the full list of attributes as any missing attributes will be replaced with a sensible default value when writing.
 See :ref:`mutable-objects`